 "Yes, but water decomposed into its primitive elements," replied Cyrus Harding, " Jules Verne, The Mysterious Island, 1874

 Why are we still in the electricity age?

 Electricity seems to be one of the greatest innovations, mankind ever made.
 Electricity has some advantages, which other technologies do not even come close to.
 Let me list some of them:

-- Speed of light: Electricity travels with the speed of light, and can be transmitted theoretically within a tenth of a second around the globe
+- The speed of light: Electricity travels with the speed of light and can be transmitted theoretically within a tenth of a second around the globe

 - No mass transportation involved: To transport electricity, we don't need to build trucks, railways or ships, because there is no mass during transportation present